nebula-orchestrator/docs/docs/architecture.md

 * The MongoDB connection is only used by the IoT devices in a read only mode and is only used once in their boot process.
 * The control API is never in direct contact with the IoT devices, all communication goes through RabbitMQ & is one way (API to IoT devices), in fact even if the control API is down new IoT devices are unaffected and can still join\leave the cluster.
 * Each part of the system can scale out - MongoDB can be sharded and replicated, RabbitMQ can be both be clustered and federated, the api layer is stateless so can be increased as needed and there is no limit for the amount of workers as long as you make sure to scale out the other components to handle it.
-* Nebula ensures consistency among all workers as long as the backend MongoDB & RabbitMQ are consistent, if for some reason you get a split brain in either or any other form or consistency Nebula cannot guarantee consistency so make sure to follow best practice in both to avoid those risks from happening.
+* Nebula ensures consistency among all workers as long as the backend MongoDB & RabbitMQ are consistent, if for some reason you get a split brain in either or any other form or consistency issues Nebula cannot guarantee consistency so make sure to follow best practice in both to avoid those risks from happening.

 ## Large scale webapp deployment
 ![example nebula architecture](cloudcraft%20-%20nebula.png "example nebula architecture")